 Engage in activities you enjoy.
 Activities that may have been impractical in a marriage may prove practical now.
 Do things that make you happy or feel fulfilled.
 Go to a movie with a friend, take a class about a favorite hobby or craft, play golf without feeling guilty or go on a day trip by yourself, with the kids or with friends.
 Take a walk or a nap when you feel like it.
 This is your life now.
 Live it.

 Entry of final divorce papers ends only one chapter in your life.
 The day after divorce is the first day of the rest of your life and provides an opportunity to reassert control over your life.
 Take advantage of your rediscovered freedom to choose who you want to be, to determine what you want to achieve and to begin taking steps that will accomplish your goals.
-If you have any questions about divorce law, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free in office consultation.
+If you have any questions about divorce law, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.